-While the benchmark is about identifying best performance, understanding a performance 'range' is also important and will help inform the employer and project team about risk in the early stages of a project.
-A skewed range could therefore misinform the risk calculation process.
+While the benchmark is about identifying best performance or best in class it will identify a specific data based on the parameters agreed.
+This will help communicate the risk range which will inform the employer and project team in the early stages of a project.
+A skewed range could therefore misinform the risk calculation.